inboxpraveen/LLM-Minutes-of-Meeting/README.md

 ## Contributions Welcome:

 👩‍💻 Encouraging contributions from the community to make this tool a game-changer for meetings everywhere.
 Contribute your ideas and expertise to help us achieve real-time transcription!

-## Instructions to run parallely
-celery -A app.celery worker